MoonlightByte/Pythagora-LLM-Proxy/README.md

 These 6.7b and 33b models work best when used with the accompanying proxy script from GitHub: [Pythagora-LLM-Proxy](https://github.com/MoonlightByte/Pythagora-LLM-Proxy).
 I recommend you use the latest Pythagora LLM Proxy to ensure proper error handling and formatting.

-<u><b>Please use version 2 of the 6.7b model now available at [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf)</b></u>
+<u><b>Please use version 3 of the 6.7b model now available at [LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf](https://huggingface.co/LoupGarou/deepseek-coder-6.7b-instruct-pythagora-v3-gguf)</b></u>

-<u><b>Version 2 of the 33b model is currently in training and will be ready soon after testing.</b></u>
+<u><b>Version 3 of the 33b model is currently in training and will be ready soon after testing.</b></u>

-Here's current list of error handling to address known issues with version 1:

-1. **Re-query missing plans**: Occasionally, the model may not produce a plan and instead pass `"plan": []` which causes Pythagora to report 100% complete.

-2. **Re-query missing tasks**: Under certain circumstances, the model may not generate tasks when necessary and instead pass `"tasks": []` which may cause issues with application development.

-3. **Re-query repetitive questions**: During the initial planning stage, when the project description is short, the model may repeat the same questions and get stuck in a loop.
+Note: The previous error handling has been removed as it's no longer necessary with version 3 of the models due to increased prompt training in the areas of weakness.

 ## Setup Instructions